 - An evaluation and critique of the contested concept of inclusion in the UK today and how far it is achievable. - The changing roles and responsibilities of teachers of deaf children, for example a consideration of the consequences of working with parents of 0 3 year old deaf babies and preschool children.
 If no or limited visits to families are taking place, discuss alternative support mechanisms. - The laws and policies which are relevant to your role and the ways policy is actually implemented.
 As a minimum look at the Equality Act (2010), the Additional Support for Learning Act (2004/9) and the BSL (Scotland) Act 2015.
 GIRFEC is obviously crucial as policy.
-Use the Enquire website and the Learn site to explore further.
-The incorporation of the UNCRC into Scottish law in 2024 is important too. - Deaf children's rights of access to fluent language(s) with which to learn and access a high-quality education.
-That is, think about delays and what has caused it.
-Think critically about what your service is offering the deaf child and their family.
-Don't assume someone is receiving SSE input if the support worker doesn't even have Level 1 BSL! - The contribution of research to the inclusion and achievement of deaf children in the education system.
-Draw on your generic courses, e.g. Collaborative Working / Inclusive Pedagogy and Promoting Achievement and Curriculum Access (PACA). - A consideration of issues such as effective pupil records, IEPs and other plans, the listening/visual environment and the monitoring of the language development of the deaf child. - The goals you have set for your own continuing development as a professional teacher of deaf children. - The integration of audiological knowledge into all aspects of your teaching and support for deaf pupils.
-For example, reflection on how you use the Ling sound check and what you do with the results. - Reflect on your languages profile using the tool on the Placement Learn site. - Reflect on how the after-effects of the Covid-19 pandemic have affected deaf children's educational experiences and emotional wellbeing and relationships between ToDs and families.
+Use the Enquire website and the Learn site to explore further. - Deaf children's rights of access to fluent language(s) with which to learn and access a high-quality education. - The contribution of research to the inclusion and achievement of deaf children in the education system.
+Draw on your generic course, e.g. Collaborative Working / Inclusive Pedagogy and Promoting Achievement and Curriculum Access (PACA). - A consideration of issues such as effective pupil records, IEPs and other plans, the listening/visual environment and the monitoring of the language development of the deaf child. - The goals you have set for your own continuing development as a professional teacher of deaf children.
+This may be shown in the final placement through the selfevaluation of your skills against the competencies. - The integration of audiological knowledge into all aspects of your teaching and support for deaf pupils. - A review of your developing skills matching the competencies for Scotland or England, as appropriate.
+Reflect on your languages profile using the tool on the Placement Learn site. - Reflect on how the aftereffects of the Covid-19 pandemic have affected deaf children's educational experiences and emotional wellbeing and relationships between ToDs and families.